ipspace/netlab/docs/tutorials.md

 ![](topo-tutorial.png)

 [^NEED_ANS]: Ansible is used to configure network devices and to parse inventory data for **netlab connect** command.
-You don't need Ansible if you plan to use *netsim-tools* solely to create Vagrantfile.
+You don't need Ansible if you plan to use *netlab* solely to create Vagrantfile.

 ## Other Options